 • Ransomware: The threat of ransomware isn’t new.
 However, the volume of such attacks has increased in recent years.
 When paired with the more sophisticated phishing and social engineering methods of modern-day cyber attacks, ransomware is a threat to keep your eye on in the coming years.

 • Cloud Services: Cloud-based applications offer many benefits to organizations, like cost savings, scalability, and more.
-However, attackers often target such services to get at organizational data.
+However, attackers often target such services to obtain organizational data.
 Insider threats, unauthorized access, and other challenges can make your cloud services points of vulnerability for your organization.

-With these trends in mind, let’s take a look at some of the top network security risks and how you can address them in your organization.
+With these trends in mind, let’s examine some of the top network security risks and how your organization can address them.

 1. Encryption